paulchrisluke/python-analyzer/README.md

 ---

-**Note**: This is an open source version with all sensitive business data removed and replaced with sample data for demonstration purposes.
+**Note**: This system processes real business data through a secure ETL pipeline with proper data handling and privacy controls.